orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### auctionMinimumDuration
 Auction minimum duration: the auction will run for at least this long.
-Initial value is 1 day, and this value cannot be set to zero.
+Initial value is 1 day, and this value cannot be set to zero, as it would prevent any bids from being made.

 ```solidity